 Power out?
-Here's how long until the food in your fridge is unsafe to eat
+Here's how long it will take for the food in your fridge to spoil

 We asked a food safety expert for advice

-Dr Lucia Anelich, food safety expert and owner of Anelich Consulting, a food safety training and consulting business, says refrigerated food should be safe, as long as the power is out for no more than four hours, and the fridge door is kept closed.
+Dr Lucia Anelich, owner of Anelich Consulting, a food safety training and consulting business, says refrigerated food should be safe, as long as the power is out for no more than four hours, and the fridge door is kept closed.

 “Perishable foods are the most susceptible to spoilage and possible food safety concerns — examples are fresh meat, poultry, fish, milk, soft cheeses and possibly even leftovers.
 It is best to discard these foods if the outage is longer than four hours.”